 I can actually devour these without any frosting whatsoever, because the cake is so delish.
 And because I’m impatient.
 But what’s a cupcake without frosting?

-A special cake like these deserves a special frosting, and that’s where this sweet white chocolate caramel comes to the rescue.
+A special cake like these deserves a special frosting, and that’s where this sweet White Chocolate Buttercream comes to the rescue.
 It’s seriously magical.

 These Caramel Cupcakes are perfect for parties or birthdays or celebrations.
 Every one will go mad for them.
 That’s if they can make it out of the house – I recommend making a double batch, but they’re a little moreish.
 In other words – one is never enough.